HDB-Li/LLDebugToolSwift/README.md

 > 1. Download the [LLDebugTool latest code version](https://github.com/HDB-Li/LLDebugTool/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
 > 2. Download the [LLDebugToolSwift latest code version](https://github.com/HDB-Li/LLDebugToolSwift/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
 > 3. Open your project in Xcode, then drag and drop the source folder named `LLDebugTool` and `LLDebugToolSwift`.
 When you are prompted to "Choose options for adding these files", be sure to check the "Copy items if needed".
-If you want to use only one module ,see Wiki[Use Components](https://github.com/HDB-Li/LLDebugTool/wiki/Use-Components).
 > 4. Integrated [FMDB](https://github.com/ccgus/fmdb) to your project,FMDB is an Objective-C wrapper around SQLite.
 > 5. Include LLDebugTool wherever you need it with `import LLDebugToolSwift"`.